-In health care, Anthem's acquisition of WellPoint made it the largest health care management company in America.
+In healthcare, Anthem's acquisition of WellPoint made it the largest healthcare management company in America.
 The question in each case is, "Can merging companies achieve the necessary synergy, or will the cultures clash?"

-An article in the Los Angeles Times titled, "After Back-Slapping Wanes, Mega-Mergers Often Fail" concluded that "Perhaps more than anything else, senior management stumbles over cultural issues."
-The article noted that the most important issue is trust.
-"Along with cultivating trust, the keys to success in pulling together companies are crafting a shared vision, developing a precise transition plan, which includes more than structure and processes, and avoiding the common pitfall of focusing so much on the merger details that customers (and employees) are neglected."
+An article in the Los Angeles Times entitled, "After Back-Slapping Wanes, Mega-Mergers Often Fail" concluded that "Perhaps more than anything else, senior management stumbles over cultural issues".
+They noted that: "The most important issue is trust.
+Along with cultivating trust, the keys to success in pulling together companies are crafting a shared vision, developing a precise transition plan, which includes more than structure and processes, and avoiding the common pitfall of focusing so much on the merger details that customers (and employees) are neglected".